jefferywmoore/CISSP-Study-Resources/README.md

   - Analyze impact/exposure/alternatives
   - Verify/confirm reports

 - Take practice tests (see references below), and time yourself.
-You should get comfortable with the process, and this test's proclivities (e.g. you can't skip and go back to a question, so answer and move on).
+You should get comfortable with the process, and the test's proclivities (e.g. you can't skip and go back to a question, so answer and move on).
 - Candidates must have a minimum of five years cumulative paid work experience in two or more of the eight domains of the CISSP CBK.
 Earning a four-year college degree or regional equivalent or an additional credential from the (ISC)² approved list will satisfy one year of the required experience.
 Education credit will only satisfy one year of experience.
 Pursue associate if you have less than that.
 - The test is 3 hours, 100-150 multiple choice questions, 70% required to pass.
 All domains 10-15% of score.
 - You can pass and complete or fail in first 100 questions.
 If you go beyond 100, you are somewhere in between.